 • Jann Bowyer, Iyengar Certified (yogaonvine.com)

-• David Keil - anatomy, bandhas and more
+• David Keil - Ashtanga, Anatomy, bandhas and more

-• Katie Keyes, SYC certified, LMT, Ayurvedic Practitioner, specializing in anatomy and Yoga therapy for special populations
+• Katy Keyes, SYC certified, LMT, Ayurvedic Practitioner, specializing in anatomy and Yoga therapy for special populations

-• Kelley Boyd, RYA, director of the program specializing in flow yoga, sequencing, pranayama and making yoga creative, fun and all yours
+• Kelley Boyd, E-RYT 500, director of the program specializing in flow yoga, sequencing, pranayama and making yoga creative, fun and all yours

 • Kevin Sharpe, RYA, Phoenix Rising Yoga Therapy yoga teacher. (cbmt.net)